wavesjs/wavesjs.github.io/examples/01-ui-what-you-can-do-with-it.md

 <div id="timeline"></div>
 <script src="{{ "/js/examples/01-ui-what-you-can-do-with-it.js" | prepend: site.baseurl }}"></script>

-let dig into the code step-by-step :
+Let dig into the code step-by-step:

-## 1. Html setup
+## 1. HTML setup

-first, define some html tag to host the visualization, and load the library
+First, define some html tag to host the visualization, and load the library

 {% highlight html %}
 <div id="zoomer"></div>
 <div id="timeline"></div>
 {% endhighlight %}

-- the `#zoomer` tag will host the d3.scale which will be used to interact with the `zoom` helper
+- the `#zoomer` div tag will host the d3.scale which will be used to interact with the `zoom` helper
-- the `#timeline` tag will host the waves.js visualization
+- the `#timeline` div tag will host the waves.js visualization
 - finally, load the libray at the end the body tag

 {% highlight html %}